Inflectra/rapise-documentation/docs/Manuals/Preparing_for_Android_Testing.md

 Rapise uses a third-party open-source tool called [Appium](http://appium.io) that is used to actually host the mobile devices and Rapise essentially communicates to the device via Appium.

+!!! important
+    The latest manual for configuring Android testing is available in the [knowledge base](https://www.inflectra.com/Support/KnowledgeBase/KB828.aspx).

 ## Testing Architectures

 Rapise runs on Windows computers (PC) and Android devices (both real and simulated) can be tested on either an Apple Macintosh (Mac) computer or a PC.
 So this means that there are two separate possible testing environments that you may need to setup: